codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/input-and-output-the-scanner-class.md

+See the example java code in the left pane.
+This is a random sentence.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch03/The Scanner Class.java java -cp code/ch03/ The Scanner Class )
  Import statements can't be inside a class definition.
 By convention, they are usually at the beginning of the file.
 If you omit the import statement, you get a compiler error like “cannot find symbol”.
 That means the compiler doesn't know where to find the definition for `Scanner`.

 You might wonder why we can use the `System` class without importing it. `System` belongs to the `java.lang` package, which is imported automatically.
 According to the documentation, `java.lang` “provides classes that are fundamental to the design of the Java programming language.”
 The `String` class is also part of `java.lang`.